Tutorial 6 - Creating a more complex Annotator¶

 Task 6-2-3: Create a new

-There is a lot of information that we can now put into the ObjectHypothesis
+There is a lot of information that we can now put into the ObjectHypothesis.

 We already have the bounding box for each object and we also know its type.

-inherit from the IdentifiableAnnotation
+Because ObjectHypothesis inherit from the IdentifiableAnnotation we can also

-that can be used to uniquely identify an annotation.
+store and object id that can be used to uniquely identify an annotation.
 For

 now we will just use the index of the results list for this value.
 When there

-however, the id has to be retrieved
+are multiple sources of ObjectHypothesis however, the id has to be retrieved

 in a different manner.